Guide to the Blacks in Alaska History Project records

 Acquisition note: The collection was presented to the archives by George T. Harper through his will in 2004.
 Transfer of the papers was facilitated by Chris Sitbon.
 Additional materials were added to the collection in 2007.

 Processing information: This collection was originally arranged and described by Jeffrey Sinnott in 2005.
 The finding aid was updated and some materials rearranged in 2010 by Arlene Schmuland.
 Joshua Cress moved the collection into new boxes in 2015 and updated the container list.
+Additional versions of the Blacks in Alaska posters were added by Becky Butler in 2023.

 Location of originals: This collection contains copies of source materials held at a wide variety of archives, libraries, and in private collections across the United States and Canada.
 Individual items are accompanied by details indicating the original source.